Szambelan/TripMate/README.md

 ## auth folder
 for user token

-Components folders got names that suggest what given component is responsible for
+## Components folders got names that suggest what given component is responsible for

+## Printscreens